 Tools for payment solutions

 Unless your plan is to build a payment gateway or another solution that facilitates making various transactions, you will most likely need one.
 Customers expect online payment solutions to be easy to use, secure, and trustworthy.
-Products like Stripe or Melio address these needs and are easy to integrate with other apps.
+Products like Stripe, Melio, or Klarna address these needs and are easy to integrate with other apps.

 Tools for Open Banking